LoopKit/loopdocs/docs/operation/algorithm/temp-basal.md

 There are three situations where the Loop algorithm will resume the current scheduled basal rate.

-If the eventual blood glucose is within the correction range, and all of the predicted glucose values are above the suspend threshold, then Loop will resume the current scheduled basal rate.
+If the eventual glucose is within the correction range, and all of the predicted glucose values are above the suspend threshold, then Loop will resume the current scheduled basal rate.

 ![first resume basal rate example](img/resume2.png)

-If the eventual blood glucose is above the correction range, and the predicted glucose values have a temporary excursion below the correction range but still above the suspend threshold, then Loop will resume the current scheduled basal rate.
+If the eventual glucose is above the correction range, and the predicted glucose values have a temporary excursion below the correction range but still above the suspend threshold, then Loop will resume the current scheduled basal rate.

 ![second resume basal rate example](img/resume.png)

 If the Loop algorithm does not have ALL of the data it needs to make a prediction, it will let the remaining temporary basal rate run its duration (maximum of 30 minutes), and then the basal rate will default back to the current scheduled basal rate, thus returning to the same therapy pattern that they would receive using a traditional insulin pump.

-## Determine the Temporary Basal Rate
+## Determine the Recommended Bolus

-To determine the corrective temporary basal rate to implement, Loop calculates a “dose” in the same way doses are calculated in both open-loop and traditional insulin pump therapy.
+In the scenario where Loop will either increase basal rate or issue an automatic bolus, Loop calculates a “dose” in the same way doses are calculated in both open-loop and traditional insulin pump therapy.
 It's also the same math many people on multiple-daily injection therapy use.
 The benefit of Loop (and all other close-loop algorithms) is that it does this math every 5 minutes, and is far less prone to error than humans doing the math.
 Loop also does its math based on predicting into the future, which traditional pumps and humans, do not always have the time or inclination to do.

-The amount of insulin needed, or dose, is calculated using the desired reduction in blood glucose and the user’s ISF.
-For the Loop algorithm, the desired reduction in blood glucose is the delta between the eventual blood glucose and the correction target:
+The amount of insulin needed, or dose, is calculated using the desired reduction in glucose and the user’s ISF.
+For the Loop algorithm, the desired reduction in glucose is the delta between the eventual glucose and the correction target:

 $$ \mathit{dose} = \frac{\mathit{BG_{eventual}} - \mathit{BG_{target}}}{\mathit{ISF}} $$

 !!! info "Loop Dose Calculation"

-    A major difference between traditional pump therapy and how the Loop calculates dose is that in pump therapy the current blood glucose is used to estimate the dose, whereas in the Loop algorithm the eventual and minimum blood glucose predictions are also used in determining dosing decisions.
+    A major difference between traditional pump therapy and how the Loop calculates dose is that in pump therapy the current glucose is used to estimate the dose, whereas in the Loop algorithm the eventual and minimum glucose predictions are also used in determining dosing decisions.

+* Temp Basal Only Dosing Stategy: see [Determine the Temporary Basal Rate](#determine-the-temporary-basal-rate)
+* Automatic Bolus Dosing Stategy: the amount of the automatic bolus is reduced from the recommended dose as explained in [Automatic Bolus](../../loop-3/settings.md#automatic-bolus){: target="_blank" }

+## Determine the Temporary Basal Rate

-Loop then converts the dose into a basal rate using the Loop’s temporary basal rate duration of 30 minutes:
+When a recommended dose is calculated, Loop converts the dose into a basal rate using the Loop’s temporary basal rate duration of 30 minutes:

 $$ \mathit{BR_correction} = \frac{\mathit{dose}}{30 \mathrm{min}} = \frac{\mathit{dose}}{\frac{1}{2} \mathrm{hr}} = \frac{2 \times \mathit{dose}}{\mathrm{hr}} $$

-where $\mathit{BR_correction}$ is the basal rate ( $\mathrm{\frac{U}{hr}}$ ), which is the amount of insulin needed over the next 30 minutes to bring the eventual blood glucose to the correction target.
+where $\mathit{BR_correction}$ is the basal rate ( $\mathrm{\frac{U}{hr}}$ ), which is the amount of insulin needed over the next 30 minutes to bring the eventual glucose to the correction target.
 The basal rate, however, is the amount of basal rate needed beyond the user’s scheduled basal rate.
 As such, the required basal rate can be determined by:

 $$ \mathit{BR_required} = \mathit{BR_scheduled} + \mathit{BR_correction} $$